Exchange Hall

 The Exchange Hall is a historic Italianate style hall on Quimby Square, at the intersection of Main and School Streets in the village of South Acton, in Acton, Massachusetts.
 The 3 1/2-story wood-frame building was built in 1860 by James Tuttle, who ran a dry goods business.
 The third floor of the building was an open space used for civic, social, and religious functions.
-During the 20th century the building housed the South Acton branch of the local public library.
+During the 20th century, the building housed the South Acton branch of the local public library.

 The building was listed on the National Register of Historic Places in 1986.
-The building currently serves as an event venue and banquet hall.
+The building currently serves as an event venue and dance studio through Magenta Dance Place.